What is variable universal life insurance?

 Variable universal life is a type of permanent life insurance policy.
 With features that include cash value, investment variety, flexible premiums and a flexible death benefit.

-Like all permanent policies, variable universal life combines investment features with a life-long death benefit — it's designed to stay in place as long as you live, as long as premiums are paid, says the Insurance Information Institute (III).
+Like most permanent policies, variable universal life insurance (VUL) offers life-long protection — it's designed to stay in place as long as you live and, sufficient premiums are paid.

 The main features of a variable universal life policy are a mix of those typically found in variable life and universal life policies: